 A few years back, we noticed that there is a disturbing lack of bottled fattoush sauce that was delicious, healthy, and with the ingredients we wanted.
 That’s why we decided to make one .
 You can read more about our story Here.

 Regardless of how you decide to dress your fattoush, we advise to at least use olive oil, lemon vinaigrette, and to keep it light and simple.

 Get Creative with it

 At its core, fattoush is a way to creatively use ingredients you have in your home to make a healthy and delicious dish and not let anything go to waste.
 Experiment.
-Try new spices , herbs, or cut produce in larger portions.
+Try adding different veggies or cut produce in larger portions.
 The best thing about fattoush is that you can tailor it to how you like and make sure you get in your greens for the day in a tasty way.